Pampushky are a traditional Ukrainian garlic bread rolls. So soft and fluffy, topped with garlic oil, and chopped parsley they are fantastic

 This bread is best eaten fresh.
 However, you can store it in an airtight container or a ziploc bag for up to 3 days (at room temperature).
 Reheat it in the oven or air fryer before serving.

-Yes, of course.
-Bake the rolls and let them cool completely.
-Store them in the freezer for up to 3 months.
-Thaw them in the refrigerator and reheat them in the oven.
+After baking the rolls and letting them cool completely, you can store them in the freezer for up to 3 months.
+When you’re ready to enjoy them, simply thaw them in the refrigerator and then reheat them in the oven.

 Tried this recipe?
 Please leave a comment with Star Ratings ⭐️⭐️⭐️⭐️⭐️ below.
 I will really appreciate it.